 The Milky Way is a complex and dynamic structure that is constantly being shaped by the infall of matter from the Local Group and mergers with neighboring galaxies.
-From our vantage point inside the Milky Way disk, we have a unique opportunity to study an $\sim L^$ spiral galaxy in great detail.
+From our vantage point inside the disk of the Milky Way, we have a unique opportunity to study an $\sim L^$ spiral galaxy in great detail.
 By measuring and analyzing the properties of large numbers of individual stars, we can map the Milky Way in a nine-dimensional space spanned by the three spatial coordinates, three velocity components, and three stellar parameters - luminosity, effective temperature, and metallicity.

 In this paper, the third in a series of related studies, we use data obtained by the Sloan Digital Sky Survey (York et al. 2000) to study in detail the distribution of tens of millions of stars in this nine-dimensional space.
 In Jurić et al. (2008, hereafter J08), we studied the spatial distribution of stars in the Galaxy, and in Ivezić et al. (2008, hereafter I08) we extended our analysis to include the metallicity distribution.
 In this paper, working with a kinematic data set unprecedented in size, we study distribution of stellar velocities.
-Our data include measurements from the SDSS astrometric, photometric and spectroscopic surveys: the SDSS Data Release 7 radial velocity sample includes $\sim 170,000$ main-sequence stars, and the proper motion sample includes 18.8 million stars, with about 6.8 million F/G stars for which photometric metallicity estimates are also available.
-These stars sample a distance range from $\sim 100$ pc to $\sim 10$ kpc, probing much further from Earth than the HIPPARCOS sample, which only covers only the nearest $\sim 100$ pc (e.g., Dehnen & Binney 1998; Nordström et al. 2004).
-With the SDSS data set, we are offered for the first time an opportunity to study in situ the thin/thick disk and disk/halo boundaries over a large solid angle, and using millions of stars.
+Our data include measurements from the SDSS astrometric, photometric, and spectroscopic surveys: the SDSS Data Release 7 radial-velocity sample includes ~ 170,000 main-sequence stars, while the proper-motion sample includes 18.8 million stars, with about 6.8 million F/G stars for which photometric metallicity estimates are also available.
+These stars sample a distance range from ~ 100 pc to ~ 10 kpc, probing much farther from Earth than the HIPPARCOS sample, which only covers only the nearest ~ 100 pc (e.g., Dehnen & Binney 1998; Nordström et al. 2004).
+With the SDSS data set, we are offered for the first time an opportunity to study in situ the thin/thick disk and disk/halo boundaries over a large solid angle, using millions of stars.

-In all three of the papers in this series, we have used a set of photometric parallax relations, enabled by accurate SDSS multi-color measurements, to estimate the distances to main-sequence stars.
-With these distances, accurate to $\sim 10-15\%$ , the stellar distribution in the multi-dimensional phase space can be mapped and analyzed without any additional assumptions.
+In all three of the papers in this series, we have employed a set of photometric parallax relations, enabled by accurate SDSS multi-color measurements, to estimate the distances to main-sequence stars.
+With these distances, accurate to ~ 10 - 15%, the stellar distribution in the multi-dimensional phase space can be mapped and analyzed without any additional assumptions.
 The primary aim of this paper is thus to develop quantitative understanding of the large-scale kinematic behavior of the disk and halo stars.
-From an observer's point of view, the goal is to measure and describe the radial velocity and proper motion distributions as functions of the position in, say, the r vs. g-r color-magnitude diagram, and as functions of the position of the analyzed sample on the sky.
-From a theorist's point of view, we seek to directly quantify the behavior of the probability distribution function, $p(v_R, v\phi, v_Z | R, \phi, Z, [Fe/H])$ , where $(v\phi, v_R, v_Z)$ are the three velocity components in a cylindrical coordinate system, $(R, \phi, Z)$ describe the position of a star in the Galaxy, and [Fe/H] is its metallicity ("|" means "given").
+From an observer's point of view, the goal is to measure and describe the radial-velocity and proper-motion distributions as functions of the position in, for example, the r vs. g - r color-magnitude diagram, and as functions of the position of the analyzed sample on the sky.
+From a theorist's point of view, we seek to directly quantify the behavior of the probability distribution function, $p(v_R, v{\phi}, v_Z | R, \phi, Z, [Fe/H])$, where (v{φ}, v_R, v_Z) are the three velocity components in a cylindrical coordinate system, (R, φ, Z) describe the position of a star in the Galaxy, and [Fe/H] is its metallicity ("]" means "given").